home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ### Setting the controller into learn mode to receive network information

-In Home Assistant, it is currently not possible to set the Z_Wave controller into learn mode to receive network information from another controller.
+In Home Assistant, it is currently not possible to set the Z-Wave controller into learn mode to receive network information from another controller.

 ### Include and exclude the device in an existing network using classic inclusion